noxi7601/pop-shoot/CONTRIBUTING.md

     [Scene's elements](https://github.com/kiwphi/pop-shoot/tree/main/modules/Scene/Elements) have their coordinates calculated dynamically instead of hard-coded as they currenlty are.
 I'm not sure how this could be tackled since there's also the size of the imported assets to be taken into consideration.

--   The currently used [assets](https://github.com/kiwphi/pop-shoot/tree/main/assets) are all royalty-free and provided generously by their respective authors.
-It would be awesome to have original synthwave-styled pixel-art assets just for pop-shoot.
+-   The currently used [sprites](https://github.com/kiwphi/pop-shoot/tree/main/assets/sprites) are all royalty-free and provided generously by their respective authors.
+It would be awesome to have original synthwave-styled pixel-art sprites just for pop-shoot.